dusty-nv/jetson-containers/packages/llm/local_llm/README.md

     --api=mlc --verbose
 ```

 You can then navigate your web browser to `https://HOSTNAME:8050` and unmute your microphone.
-Some tips:

 * The default port is 8050, but can be changed with `--web-port` (and `--ws-port` for the websocket port)
 * To debug issues with client/server communication, use `--web-trace` to print incoming/outgoing websocket messages.